ecbush/xenoGI/README.md

      Now running the script

-     sh moveInGff.sh
+     sh moveInBed.sh

-     moves the gff files into the newly created igb directory.
+     moves the bed files into the newly created igb directory.
 You can then set IGB up to load this.